-Touch ID not working for you?
-Here's how to fix it!
+How to fix Touch ID on your supported Apple device

 How to delete and re-add your Touch ID fingerprints

-Sometimes you've just gotta burn it to the ground and start anew.
+Sometimes you have to burn it to the ground and start anew.
+Here's how to re-add your Touch ID fingerprints on your Mac and supported mobile devices.

 How to delete and re-add your Touch ID fingerprints on Mac

-Follow these steps to delete your Touch ID fingerprints on Mac:
+Follow these steps to delete your Touch ID fingerprints on any of the best Macs that support it.

 - Click on the Apple menu icon in the upper left corner of your Mac's screen.

-- Select System Preferences from the drop down menu.
+- Select System Preferences from the drop-down menu.

 - Hover over the fingerprint icon you wish to delete until you see the X in the upper left corner, then click on it.